Alison TillPerson-centred/humanistic counsellor

 I hold a Diploma in Therapeutic Counselling.

-I am a registered member of the British Association of Counsellors and Psychotherapists (MBACP).
+I am an accredited member of the British Association of Counsellors and Psychotherapists MBACP (Accred).

 I volunteered for three years as a Bereavement Counsellor at CARIS Islington Bereavement Service and am an accredited professional of the Foundation for Infant Loss.
 I provide bereavement support to anyone affected by pregnancy loss and the death of a baby.